 Jennifer McQuiston Lott

-Board President / Company Photographer
+Founding Board Member / Photographer

-Susan Kettering is the Board President of the Traverse City Dance Project and the Vice President of The Kettering Family Foundation.
+Susan Kettering serves on the board of the Traverse City Dance Project and the Vice President of The Kettering Family Foundation.
 A longtime advocate for dance, Susan is also a member of the Advisory Boards of Boca Ballet Theatre, and The Atlanta Ballet.
 She also serves on the board at Glen Arbor Art Center, and Interlochen Center for the Arts.
 As a mother of four and grandmother of five, Susan loves to travel and visit with her family, and of course, they are always ready to join her in Northern Michigan in the summer.
 Susan has also been the Company Photographer for TCDP since 2014.
 View her photo gallery online at ssketteringphotography.com.